assign-stone/python-hello-world-docker-jenkins/README.md

         }
     }
 }
 ```

+---

-Jenkins setup notes
+### Jenkins setup notes

-- Create a Jenkins credential (Kind: Username with password) containing your Docker Hub username and password and set its ID to dockerhub.
+* Create a Jenkins credential (`dockerhub`) containing your Docker Hub username and password.
-- Ensure the Jenkins agent that runs the pipeline has Docker available (or use a Docker-enabled Jenkins agent).
+* Ensure the Jenkins agent has Docker installed and can run Docker commands.
-- For multi-branch pipelines, enable scanning so branches with a Jenkinsfile are built automatically.
+* For multi-branch pipelines, enable branch scanning to automatically build any branch containing a Jenkinsfile.

+---

-Troubleshooting tips
+### Troubleshooting tips

-- If docker.build fails, ensure the agent can run Docker commands and has access to the Docker daemon.
+* **Docker build fails** → Ensure Jenkins user has access to the Docker daemon.
-- If docker.push fails with authentication errors, double-check the Jenkins credential ID and that it contains valid Docker Hub credentials.
+* **Docker push fails** → Verify credentials and that the Jenkins credential ID matches.
+* **Cannot access Flask app via EC2** → Check security group inbound rules and use `host="0.0.0.0"` in Flask app.

+---

-Contributing
+## Contributing

-This repository is meant as an educational example.
-If you want to improve the README, add tests, or provide a more complete CI example (promotions, image scanning, etc.), please open a PR.
+We love contributions! 🚀

+Whether it’s improving the CI/CD workflow, adding tests, enhancing documentation, implementing secure Docker practices, or sharing new ideas, your help makes this project better for everyone.
+Open an issue, submit a pull request, or suggest improvements — **all contributions are welcome!**

+---

-License
+## License

-This example is provided under the MIT License — feel free to reuse and adapt.
+MIT License — feel free to reuse and adapt.

-Notes

-- The README section above is intentionally compact and command-focused as you requested — not a full rewrite of the project description.
+---

+## Author

+* assign-stone